alex-page/github-project-automation-plus/README.md

 ## Workflow options

-These are the options recommended to be changed.
-For more detailed explanation of the workflow file, check out the [GitHub documentation](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).
+Change these options in the workflow `.yml` file to meet your GitHub project needs.

 | Setting | Description | Values |
 | --- | --- | --- |